thelegendtubaguy/ArrQueueCleaner/README.md

 # ArrQueueCleaner

 Automated queue cleaner for Sonarr that removes stuck downloads based on configurable rules.
+Please suggest rules you want to see added by opening an issue!

 ## Features